Exome Sequencing

 Clinical Sensitivity

-Clinical sensitivity varies based on clinical testing indication, previous clinical evaluations, and availability of parental control samples.
+Varies based on clinical testing indication, family history, previous clinical evaluations, and availability of parental control samples

 • Mode of inheritance, reduced penetrance, and genetic heterogeneity can reduce clinical sensitivity.